fastify/fastify-auth/README.md

 _For more examples, please check [`example-composited.js`](test/example-composited.js)_

 This plugin supports `callback`s and `Promise`s returned by functions.
-Note that an `async` function **does not have** to call the `done` parameter, otherwise, the route handler to which the auth methods are linked to [might be called multiple times](https://fastify.dev/docs/latest/Reference/Hooks/#respond-to-a-request-from-a-hook):
+Note that an `async` function **does not have** to call the `done` parameter, otherwise, the route handler linked to the auth methods [might be called multiple times](https://fastify.dev/docs/latest/Reference/Hooks/#respond-to-a-request-from-a-hook):
 ```js
 fastify
   .decorate('asyncVerifyJWTandLevel', async function (request, reply) {